garrandall/popular-music-data/tracks/a-horse-with-no-name-america.md

 It felt good to be out of the rain
 In the desert you can remember your name
 'Cause there ain't no one for to give you no pain
-La, la, la la la la, la la la, la la...
+La, la, la la la la, la la la, la la

 After nine days I let the horse run free
 'Cause the desert had turned to sea